mvolkmann/blog/input/github-actions/about.md

 This executes on every push to the repository.

-TODO: What properties can be in `jobs:` besides `build:`?

-For workflows that will run on a GitHub-hosted server, the operating system of the cloud server can be specified.
+For workflows that will run on a GitHub-hosted server (a.k.a. runner), the operating system of the server can be specified.
-Options include `ubuntu-latest`, `windows-latest`, and `macos-latest`.
-A specific operating system version can be specified instead of "latest".
-The supported versions in include
-`ubuntu-18.04`, `ubuntu-16.04`, `windows-2019`, and `macos-10.15`.
+This can be the latest version of a particular OS or a specific version.
+Current options include:

+- `ubuntu-latest`
+- `windows-latest`
+- `macos-latest`.
+- `ubuntu-18.04`
+- `ubuntu-16.04`
+- `windows-2019`
+- `macos-10.15`.

 Workflows can also be self-hosted.
 An example of specifying this is: